loloRvz/sierra/README.md

-# Siesta
+# Sierra
-State-Inferred Electric Servo Torque Approximation
+State-Inferred Electric Rotor Rate Approximation

 ## Description
 This repo comprises work related to my Master Thesis, in which I aim to learn the model dynamics of a Dynamixel XM430-W210 servo-motor using supervised learning.